ridaouiafaf/Health-Laravel-App/README.md

 ## License

-Basically, feel free to use and re-use any way you want.
+- Basically, feel free to use and re-use the LaravelDaily Team features since they still making it for free.
+- Secondly, feel free to contact before using or pulling a request to this project.

 ---

-## More from our LaravelDaily Team
+## More from LaravelDaily Team

 - Check out our adminpanel generator [QuickAdminPanel](https://quickadminpanel.com)
 - Read our [Blog with Laravel Tutorials](https://laraveldaily.com)